svaditya/svaditya.github.io/_posts/2017-03-26-churn-prediction-for-preemptive-marketing.md

     # Set back the compute context to local
     rxSetComputeContext(local)

-    # Creating the Data Source for Test Data
+    # Creating the Data Source for Test Data by removing the duplicates
     test <- RxSqlServerData(sqlQuery = "
                             SELECT *
                             FROM (
                                     SELECT *,
-                                    RANK() OVER(PARTITION BY customerid ORDER BY churn DESC, totalcallduration DESC) AS rnk FROM edw_cdr_new) AS t
+                                    RANK() OVER(PARTITION BY customerid ORDER BY churn DESC, totalcallduration DESC) AS rnk
+                                    FROM edw_cdr_new) AS t
                             WHERE t.rnk = 1",
                             connectionString = connection_string)